Representations of the fractional d'Alembertian and initial conditions in fractional dynamics: Comparison with the ultra-distributions approach

 \subsection{Unitarity}

-The contour prescription in figure~\ref{fig3} was systematically used to study the fractional d'Alem\-bertian in QFT restricting its domain to the space of ultra-distributions $\zeta'$ \cite{Barci:1996br,Barci:1998wp}.
+The contour prescription in Fig.~\ref{fig3} was systematically used to study the fractional d'Alem\-bertian in QFT restricting its domain to the space of ultra-distributions $\zeta'$ \cite{Barci:1996br,Barci:1998wp}.
 This contour produces the principal-value propagator \Eq{pvG} given by the average of the causal and anti-causal prescription.
 The authors of \cite{Bollini:1998hj,Plastino:2017kgl} studied the diagrammar obtained with the usual Feynman rules but replacing the Feynman propagator with the principal-value propagator \Eq{pvG}, which they called Wheeler propagator.
 While this procedure works at the tree level to eliminate the particle associated with $\tilde G_{\rm PV}$ from the physical spectrum, at higher orders in the loop expansion the optical theorem is violated and both renormalizability and unitarity bump into problems \cite{Anselmi:2020tqo}.
 The above procedure is an interesting precursor of the Anselmi--Piva prescription, which is more than a simple replacement of the propagator.

 These considerations allow us to conclude the comparison between the approach with ultra-distributions and ours.
 In the former \cite{Barci:1996br,Barci:1998wp}, the domain of the fractional d'Alem\-bertian is restricted in a way naturally leading to an empty spectrum at the tree level \cite{Barci:1996ny} but also to a problematic QFT at higher loops \cite{Anselmi:2020tqo}.
-In our approach, we defined a different fractional d'Alembertian and let let its domain span the space $\cD'$ of generalized functions but we can also restrict it to $\zeta'$.
+In our approach, we defined a different fractional d'Alembertian and let its domain span the space $\cD'$ of generalized functions but we can also restrict it to $\zeta'$.
 Since our propagator is not the principal-value one $\tilde G_{\rm PV}$, to remove ghosts we apply the Anselmi--Piva prescription, thus guaranteeing unitarity at all orders in perturbation theory.
+On the other hand, the ultra-distributions approach might be more convenient when considering other types of fractional d'Alembertians in classical systems, especially when one wants to perform a Hamiltonian analysis.